palewire/first-python-notebook/docs/index.rst

 .. image:: /_static/head.png

-To get a look at all of the columns and what type of data they store, try `info <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.info.html>`_.
+To get a look at all of the columns and what type of data they store, add another cell and try `info <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.info.html>`_.

 .. code-block:: python